KPI vs Metric: How To Report Your Clients’ Goal Progress

 How KPIs and Metrics Work Together

-A common mistake is not setting any KPIs at all and focusing solely on metrics!
-But without specific goals to aim for, it's difficult to know whether or not your agency is driving improvements that directly affect the client’s bottom line.
+Strategic KPIs, especially in finance, help in evaluating financial health and management by focusing on metrics that drive profitability and assess operational efficiency.
+But without specific goals to aim for, it’s difficult to know whether or not your agency is driving improvements that directly affect the client’s bottom line.

 To track and improve your clients’ campaign performance effectively, you must align their KPIs and marketing metrics to ensure that both work together to improve their business.